Sonia Sotomayor: Business

 In Clarett v.
 National Football League (2004), Sotomayor upheld the National Football League's eligibility rules requiring players to wait three full seasons after high school graduation before entering the NFL draft.
-Maurice Clarett challenged these rules, which were part of the collective bargaining agreement between the NFL and its players, on antitrust grounds.
+On antitrust grounds, Maurice Clarett challenged these rules, which were part of the collective bargaining agreement between the NFL and its players.
 Sotomayor held that Clarett's claim would upset the established "federal labor law favoring and governing the collective bargaining process".

 In Merrill Lynch, Pierce, Fenner & Smith, Inc. v.
 Dabit (2005), Sotomayor wrote a unanimous opinion that the Securities Litigation Uniform Standards Act of 1998 did not preempt class action claims in state courts by stockbrokers alleging misleading inducement to buy or sell stocks.
 The Supreme Court handed down an 8–0 decision stating that the Act did preempt such claims, thereby overruling Sotomayor's decision.

 In Specht v.
 Netscape Communications Corp.
-(2001), she ruled that the license agreement of Netscape's Smart Download software did not constitute a binding contract because the system did not give "sufficient notice" to the user.
+(2001), Sotomayor ruled that the license agreement of Netscape's Smart Download software did not constitute a binding contract because the system did not give the user "sufficient notice".

 Civil rights

 In Correctional Services Corp. v.
-Malesko (2000), Sotomayor, writing for the court, supported the right of an individual to sue a private corporation working on behalf of the federal government for alleged violations of that individual's constitutional rights.
-Reversing a lower court decision, Sotomayor found that the Bivens doctrine—which allows suits against individuals working for the federal government for constitutional rights violations—could be applied to the case of a former prisoner seeking to sue the private company operating the federal halfway house facility in which he resided.
+Malesko (2000), Sotomayor, writing for the court, supported a person's right to sue a private corporation working on behalf of the federal government for alleged violations of that person's constitutional rights.
+Reversing a lower court decision, Sotomayor found that the Bivens doctrine—which allows suits against people working for the federal government for constitutional rights violations—could be applied to the case of a former prisoner seeking to sue the private company operating the federal halfway house facility in which he resided.
 The Supreme Court reversed Sotomayor's ruling in a 5–4 decision, saying that the Bivens doctrine could not be expanded to cover private entities working on behalf of the federal government.
-Justices Stevens, Souter, Ginsburg, and Breyer dissented, siding with Sotomayor's original ruling.
+Justices Stevens, Souter, Ginsburg, and Breyer dissented, siding with Sotomayor's ruling.

 In Gant v.
-Wallingford Board of Education (1999), the parents of a black student alleged that he had been harassed due to his race and had been discriminated against when he was transferred from a first grade class to a kindergarten class without parental consent, while similarly situated white students were treated differently.
+Wallingford Board of Education (1999), the parents of a black student alleged that he had been harassed due to his race and had been discriminated against when he was transferred from a first grade class to a kindergarten class without parental consent while similarly situated white students were treated differently.
 Sotomayor agreed with the dismissal of the harassment claims due to lack of evidence, but would have allowed the discrimination claim to go forward.
 She wrote in dissent that the grade transfer was "contrary to the school's established policies" as well as its treatment of white students, which "supports the inference that race discrimination played a role".